skadz108/ping-pong/README.md

  3. Place your bot token into the `config.json`
  4. Open a Node.js command prompt
  5. Change into the directory where you extracted the ZIP to
+ 6. Run `node deploy-commands.js`
- 6. Run `node .`
+ 7. Run `node .`
- 7. If you see `bomb activated`, the bot should be running
+ 8. If you see `bomb activated`, the bot should be running

  ## support